-- A. General: Manufacturer's standard urethane foam protection mats with durable vinyl surface, consisting of pad and other components necessary for a complete installation. - B. Basis-of-Design Floor Pads: Subject to compliance with requirements, provide Ecovision Fire-Rated Pads, as manufactured by Draper, Inc. or a comparable product by the same manufacturer as the Floor Pads.
+- A. General: Manufacturer's standard urethane foam protection mats with durable vinyl surface, consisting of pad and other components necessary for a complete installation. - B. Basis-of-Design Floor Pads: Subject to compliance with requirements, provide Ecovision Fire-Rated Pads, as manufactured by Draper, Inc. or a comparable product by the same manufacturer as the Floor Pads. - C. Description: - 1.
+Thickness: 2 inches thick, open-cell neoprene foam. - 2.

-C. Description:

-- 1. Thickness: 2 inches thick, open-cell neoprene foam. - 2.
 Density: 6 lb. - 3.
-Pad Size: 2 feet x 6 feet. - 4.
+Pad Size: Custom sizes as required for wall to wall installation in Sensory Room. - 4.
 Backer Board: 7/16 inch, urea-formaldehyde-free OSB. - 5.
 Cover: 14 oz. durable vinyl surface, with leather grain embossed pattern. - 6.
 Color: Match Draper color #08 "Gray." - 7.
 Flammability: Class A per ASTM E 84. - 8.
 Construction: Cushioning material adhered to backer and panel fully wrapped with fabric which is stapled to backer such that backer is not exposed on front or sides.